widmogrod/mkunion/docs/examples/state_machine.md

 ## Modeling transitions
 One thing that is missing is implementation of transitions between states.
-There are few ways to do it, today I will show you how to do it using functional approach.
+There are few ways to do it.
+I will show you how to do it using functional approach (think  `reduce` or `map` function).

-You can think about this function like a `reduce` or `map` function, that you may be familiar.

-Let's name this function `Transition` that has following signature (name is arbitrary, you can name it as you like):
+Let's name function that we will build `Transition` and define it as:
-Our function takes current state and command, and returns new state, and as you can see it.

 ```go
 func Transition(dep Dependencies, cmd Command, state State) (State, error)
 ```

-Let's break down this signature.

-Input arguments are:
+Our function has few arguments, let's break them down:

 - `dep` encapsulates dependencies like API clients, database connection, configuration, context etc. everything that is needed for complete production implementation.